princebansal7/DSA-Sheets-Code/README.md

       2. Lomuto Partition [Unstable]

-      3. Haore Partition [Unstable]  (fastest: 3 times fatser than Lomuto's)
+      3. Haore Partition [Unstable]  (fastest: 3 times faster than Lomuto's)
   <details>
    <summary>Naive Partition</summary>

-      - Undersatnding Naive Partition [Stable]
+      - Understanding Naive Partition [Stable]
             1. Here we have an array and index of pivot element
             2. we'll put all the smaller or equal values to the left side of pivot.
             3. then, we'll put pivot element at it's correct position
             4. then we'll put all the greater elements to right of pivot
-            5. finally we'll return the index of last occurence of pivot element. (last occurence for the case when have muliple same elements)
+            5. finally we'll return the index of last occurrence of pivot element. (last occurrence for the case when have multiple same elements)

             eg: I/P: arr = [3,6,12,10,7], p = 5 (pivot element index => 7 is pivot)